Basics

 Inside the Editor

 The Editor is per-game.
-When you open a game to edit it, you’ll see tabs for General, Objectives, Displays, Devices, Panels, Automations, Variables, Constants, Cameras, Scenes, and Media — each one a part of how that game is built.
+When you open a game to edit it, you’ll see tabs for Objectives, Media, Displays, Devices, Logic, Panels, and Cameras — each one a part of how that game is built.
+Cameras only appears when the Vision add-on is installed and turned on.

 Control is for running, Editor is for building